The 20 Best Familial Adenomatous Polyposis Doctors Near Me in Baltimore, MD

 English, Amharic, Tigrinya

-Agazi Gebreselassie is a Gastroenterologist and a Hospital Medicine provider in Baltimore, Maryland.
+Agazi Gebreselassie is a Gastroenterologist and a Hospital Medicine provider practicing medicine in Baltimore, Maryland.
 Dr. Gebreselassie is rated as an Advanced provider by MediFind in the treatment of Familial Adenomatous Polyposis.
-His top areas of expertise are Jaundice, Macroamylasemia, Portal Hypertension, Endoscopy, and Colonoscopy.
+He is also highly rated in 37 other conditions, according to our data.
+His clinical expertise encompasses Jaundice, Macroamylasemia, Portal Hypertension, Endoscopy, and Colonoscopy.
+Dr. Gebreselassie is board certified in American Board Of Internal Medicine.

 Advanced in Familial Adenomatous Polyposis